adamess123/LARK/README.txt

 tunnel.
 You have no choice but to find a way through and survive.

 Instructions:
+1. Use command source start.sh to start the game.
-1. Enter the Cave/Tunnel
+2. Enter the Cave/Tunnel.
-2. Navigate the Cave and find any items to help you survive
+3. Navigate the Cave and find any items to help you survive.
-3. Escape!
+4. Escape!